0xTrip/0xTrip/README.md

 **Director of Developer Relations** | Building developer ecosystems in blockchain infrastructure

+2nd Github - lack of updates may be due to private work.

 8+ years leading developer relations for emerging protocols.
 I build the programs, tooling, and teams that turn complex technology into thriving developer communities.

 ---